Hexatown/hexatown.github.io/index.md

 layout: home
 ---

-... or just Office365, Azure and other online services.
+... or "just" Office365, Azure and other online services.

 ## Found it kind of hard to achieve the goal?
 Even in just a slightly larger scale than here, like your companies suite of collaboration tools?
 Why not share your own best practices with peers from other companies?
 Why not take it the step further, and share your ideas, texts even the "code" behind.

-## Let's join force in at least Governing the cloud
+## Let's join forces in at least Governing the cloud

 ### Open Source
 Visit ["docs"](http://hexatown.com/docs) where we share